kk663/znn-release/docs/tutorial.rst

     # maximum iteration
     Max_iter = 200000

+Training needs to be manually monitored as it proceeds (i.e. read the ZNN command line output).
+Look carefully at the rand error and pixel error.
+If the validation pixel error flat-lines over many iterations/updates, try stopping training and then resuming training with smaller learning rate ``eta``.
+If the validation pixel error goes up over many iterations/updates, stop training immediately to prevent overfitting.
+Unless training is terminated manually, it will continue until the maximum number of iterations is reached as specified by field ``Max_iter``.

 Finally, we must specify the forward pass or inference properties.
 We use the test stack or stack1 for performing forward pass as specified by ``forward_range``.
 The forward pass is performed using the full file path of the trained model specified by ``forward_net``.
 Similar to training, we can perform dense forward pass output to speed up inference on a test stack at the cost of memory by specifying the field ``forward_outsz``.
 The output of ZNN forward pass is a ``.h5`` file with the boundary detection output for each class or one ``.tif`` file containing the boundary detections for each class.
 The output prefix file path is specified using the field ``output_prefix``:
 ::
     # forward